hubsterio/docs/docs/quickstarts/0_webchat_config.rst

         .. image:: images/postback_buttons.png

-        | To change the look-and-feel, we provide the following configures
+        | To change the look-and-feel, we provided the following configurations.

         .. code-block:: JAVASCRIPT